0xLun/variables.js/README.md

 Thanks to ```variables.js``` you can echo simple javascript variables but also javascript objects and javascript arrays.

-But be careful, this library might spoil your SEO efforts because search engine's bots may not execute javascript.
+Note : Be careful, this library might spoil your SEO efforts because search engine's bots may not execute javascript.

 # Getting Started